Hitting

 In 2007, Assemblywoman Sally Lieber introduced a bill to ban the spanking of children under four.
 The proposal sparked national headlines and intense debate about the role of government in parenting.
 Though the bill ultimately failed, it opened the door to public conversations about the emotional and developmental impact of physical punishment.

-In November 2018, the American Academy of Pediatrics (AAP) issued a bold and evidence-based policy statement: urging parents, caregivers, and policymakers to eliminate all forms of physical and verbal punishment.
+In December 2018, the American Academy of Pediatrics (AAP) issued a bold and evidence-based policy statement: urging parents, caregivers, and policymakers to eliminate all forms of physical and verbal punishment.
 The AAP called for education around positive and effective parenting strategies, emphasizing that spanking and verbal humiliation not only fail to improve behavior but increase the risk of mental health problems, aggression, and strained relationships.

 Source: American Academy of Pediatrics2019: California Democratic Party Endorses Ban on Spanking

 In 2019, the California Democratic Party passed a resolution calling for a ban on spanking.
 Introduced by psychologist Dr. Amy Bacharach, the resolution acknowledged the science behind trauma-informed care and the need for legislative alignment.
-Though it did not lead to direct legal change, the resolution reflected a growing understanding that hitting children—even lightly—can have lasting consequences.
+Though it did not lead to direct legal change, the resolution reflected a growing understanding that hitting children, even lightly, can have lasting consequences.

 In August 2023, the AAP published an updated policy statement highlighting key disparities among Black children and children with disabilities, emphasizing how corporal punishment disproportionately harms these groups.
 The statement called for a concerted national effort to abolish corporal punishment in all schools to promote equity and child well-being.

-Source: HR 4798 Congressional Bill, 2023Present Day: Legal but Contested
+Source: AAP 2023 Policy UpdatePresent Day: Legal but Contested

-California has made progress—but it stops at the front door.
-Despite school bans, party resolutions, and decades of research, children remain the only group of people in California who can legally be struck by someone entrusted with their care.
-The law distinguishes between abuse and discipline—but for a child, both can feel the same.
+Today in California, despite public school bans, party resolutions, and decades of research, children remain the only group of people in California who can legally be struck by someone entrusted with their care.

 -